Certify with OEKO-TEX® Standard 100

-Oeko-Tex® is the world's leading certification for textiles, leather and accessories that have been tested for harmful substances.
-Around 10,000 producers in nearly 90 countries along the entire textile chain participate in the Oeko-Tex® certification system, which is the best known and most widespread brand in the world for textiles tested for harmful substances.
+Oeko-Tex® is the world's leading and best known certification for textiles, leather and accessories that have been tested for harmful substances.
+Around 10,000 producers in nearly 90 countries along the entire textile chain participate in the Oeko-Tex® certification system.

 The Oeko-Tex® Standard 100 does not only include substances that are banned or that have legally established limits, but also includes other substances that have been scientifically proven or are suspected to have adverse health effects.
 Examples of parameters that are included in the Oeko-Tex® Standard 100 are prohibited azo dyes, carcinogenic and allergenic dyes, phthalates, formaldehyde, pesticides, heavy metals, certain organochlorine and organotin compounds, biologically active products, and flame retardant materials.